ClaytonKinder/BoomtownFrontEndTest/README.md

 #BoomTown Front-End Developer Test

 ## Task
+The design team just put their finishing touches on the new "BoomTown Dashboard" interface.
+Now it's your turn.
+You are tasked with building the dashboard in a responsive / adaptive, "mobile first" fashion.

+You'll notice that the design team only provided you with a desktop version of the dashboard.
+Therefore, you have full creative freedom to handle break points as you see fit.
+You also have full creative freedom to include tasteful interactions and animations.

-Mock-up the attached dashboard UI.
-Treat this project the same as if you were handing over to a client for production.
-Once given access to this repo, you have **48 hours** to complete this project.
+Once given access to this repo, you have **1 week** to complete this project.
 Any commits to your repo after that will not be accepted.

 ## Assets
-This repo contains an `assets/` directory which will give you everything you need.
+This repo contains an `assets/` directory which contains all necessary assets to build the BoomTown Dashboard.

-* `project.png`: Screen shots of the finished project.
-We realize they're not PSDs, but believe you can gather all you need. `project-navigation.png` shows an example off-canvas navigation we'd like you to mock-up as well.
+* `project.png`: Screen shot of the BoomTown Dashboard.
+* `project-navigation.png`: Screen shot of the off-canvas navigation.
-* `images/`: Used for backgrounds and avatars.
+* `images/`: Raw image assets.
-* `icons/`: Used to construct reusable vector sets.
+* `icons/`: SVG assets for iconography.
+Use them however you like.

 ## Tools
 We expect all candiates to use the following: